The reason I decided to write this article is that I was on Pinterest and I noticed that one of the ads I saw said one dollar for their opportunity.

 You heard the term, you get what you pay for.
 No one wants to get duped even if it is one dollar.

-When I found value at Wealthy Affiliate I paid with no questions asked because I knew value was there.
+When I found value at Wealthy Affiliate, I paid with no questions asked because I knew the value was there.

-I knew in time I would get a return on my investment and that is what you should aim for when you make a decision from services online.
+I knew in time I would get a return on my investment and that is what you should aim for when you make a decision about services online that offer to help you build a business online.

 You should not make your entire decision based on a very low price tag because even at one dollar, you may not get value from it.

 All In All